developerman9876/snowyhorizon/README.md

 # snowyhorizon
 the root tool for the meta surveillance devices (Quest 3/3s).
 ROOT ON BOOT

+> [!CAUTION]
+> SNOWYHORIZON IS A FORK OF EVENTHORIZON AND MAY NOT WORK AS WELL! snowyhorizon just adds more features, and is still in beta!

 # AIO Editions:
 (Please grant snowyhorizon root access after rooting for most of these to work)